Khaledhamza77/AgenticCRM/README.md

     app = CRM_application()
     app.run()
 ```

-When you run CRM_application().run(), the following actions will occur:
+4. Expected Output: When you run CRM_application().run(), the following actions will occur:
     - Messages from the designated input folder will be read.
     - The agent will classify each message (General, Sales, Marketing, Support, Spam).
     - An appropriate response will be generated for each classified message.
     - Responses will be saved in customer_relations_management/outgoing_mailbox.
     - user_status.csv and agent_actions.csv will be updated/created in the customer_relations_management folder.

 ## Package Structure